ThatsVie/atlas-web_front_end/Javascript_advanced/README.md

 </details>
 <details>
-<summary>## Task 6: Private Methods with Closure </summary>
+<summary> Task 6: Private Methods with Closure

 The goal of this task is to understand and implement private methods in JavaScript using closures.
-This will demonstrate how closures can be used to encapsulate and protect internal state within a module.
+This will demonstrate how closures can be used to encapsulate and protect internal state within a module. </summary>

 ### Task Description
 1. Write a module named `studentHogwarts` that: